abo3skr2019/Liars-Dice-Svelte/README.md

 ## Development
 ### Todo
-- [ ] add a max to the quantity to be the sum of mydice+opponentdice
+- [x] add a max to the quantity to be the sum of mydice+opponentdice
+- [ ] Set ranges to 1 on round reset
 - [ ] Multiplayer Support instead of just duels
 - [x] Speedup new Round
 - [x] QR Code input for connection codes